Uses

 Many drugs besides degarelix may affect the heart rhythm (QT prolongation), including amiodarone, dofetilide, pimozide, procainamide, quinidine, sotalol, macrolide antibiotics (such as erythromycin), among others.

-This medication may interfere with certain laboratory tests (including pituitary gonadal function), possibly causing false test results.
-Make sure laboratory personnel and all your doctors know you use this drug.
+This medication may interfere with certain lab tests (such as pituitary gonadal function), possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this drug.

 Overdose